wobc/things-mooney/README.md

 The **THINGS-Mooney database** provides a collection of "Mooney-style" distorted images created from the original, license-free [THINGS-plus images](https://osf.io/jum2f/).
 This repository includes:
 - A set of mooney-style images, plus the unambiguous grayscale versions.
 - A toolbox that allows you to create your own mooney-style images.
-- Subjective recognition scores for each Mooney image collected from 947 participants.
+- Subjective identification scores for each Mooney image collected from 947 participants.

 ## Contents
 This repository includes the following components:
 - **`stim/`**: Contains the Mooney-transformed stimuli images (`mooney` folder), along with the gray-scale, unambiguous versions of the images (`gray` folder).
 - **`mooney_toolbox/`**: A toolbox for generating Mooney images.
-- **`gui/`**: A web-based graphical user interface (GUI) to help you create your own dataset by specifying various criteria (e.g., initial semantic distance, recognition rates).
+- **`gui/`**: A web-based graphical user interface (GUI) to help you create your own dataset by specifying various criteria (e.g., initial semantic distance, identification rates).
 - **`data_checks.py`**: Python script for verifying the integrity of the dataset.
 - **`things_mooney.csv`**: Metadata for the stimuli in the Mooney dataset.
 - **`LICENSE`**: MIT license for the project.